raffaeleflorio/qubes-url-redirector/README.md

 # How to install
 Currently there is only a signed package for Firefox.
 The installation in Chrome is manual.
-In both case you need to download the Makefile.
+In both case you need to clone this repo.
+It also contains a submodule ([webextension-browser-proxy](https://github.com/raffaeleflorio/webextension-browser-proxy]) as dependency.
+Every commit is signed.
+You can get my key through https://pgp.mit.edu or through https://raffaeleflorio.github.io.
+The *fingerprint* is: _5527 116A DB00 1157 5877  8038 53D6 2C23 CF68 1104_.

 #### Firefox
 1. make firefox